autowarefoundation/autoware.universe/planning/static_path_smoother/README.md

 ## Limitation

 - When turning right or left in the intersection, the output trajectory is close to the outside road boundary.
-- Roles of planning for behavior_path_planner and path_smoother are not decided clearly.
+- Roles of planning for behavior_path_planner and static_path_smoother are not decided clearly.
 - High computation cost

 ## Comparison to other methods